Floris of London

-Floris (also J. Floris Ltd or Floris of London Holdings Ltd) is the oldest English retailer of fragrance and toiletries and is still family owned and run today by the 8th and 9th generations of the family.
+Floris (also J. Floris Ltd or Floris of London Holdings Ltd) is a British perfume house based at 89 Jermyn Street, London.
+The oldest English retailer of fragrance and toiletries, the house has been family-owned since its inception in 1730 and is presently run by the 8th and 9th generations of the family.

 The company has long been associated with British monarchs and other members of the British royal family, as well as politicians and celebrities from the UK and overseas.

 History

 Juan Famenias Floris arrived in England from his native island of Menorca to seek his fortune.
 Shortly after his arrival in 1730, he secured premises in Jermyn Street, in the elegant quarter of London's St. James's.
-Floris initially set up business as a barber shop and comb-maker; however missing the aromas and sensations of his Mediterranean youth, he and his wife Elizabeth began making and selling perfume.
+While Floris initially set up business as a barber shop and comb-maker, he had studied perfumery in Montpellier, and went on to create and sell perfume inspired by the aromas of his youth in the Mediterranean.

 Royal warrant

 The first Royal Warrant granted to J. Floris Ltd was in 1820 as 'Smooth Pointed Comb-makers' to the then King George IV soon after his accession.
 Today this first Royal warrant is still on display at 89 Jermyn Street together with no less than 19 others.
 Floris holds the warrants Perfumers to HM The Queen Elizabeth II, granted in 1971, and Manufacturers of Toilet Preparations to HRH The Prince of Wales, granted in 1984.